MUFA Rulebook

 2.1 Open and Female-matching leagues

-2.1.1 Regular Season: Team captains may recruit MUFA Players to play in place of missing players until there are 10 people on the team.
+2.1.1 Team captains may recruit MUFA Players to play in place of missing players until there are 10 people on the team.
 Permission from the opposing captain(s) is NOT required.

 The sub must be of equal or lesser rating than the person they are subbing for, and self-identify as the appropriate gender-match (e.g. male-matching or female-matching).
 The sub must also be of equal or lesser ability, regardless of the sub's rating, i.e. it is against the rules to substitute a stronger player for a weaker one, no matter what the ratings of the two people are.